 4. Progress Rate Analysis: Using a simple t-test, results indicate that there is no statistically significant difference in progression rate means by gender when compared to white male faculty.
-However, the one URM faculty advanced at a rate that is 7.67 years faster than the average for white male faculty.
+However, URM faculty progress at a rate that is 2.26 years slower than white males.